chanzuckerberg/saber/docs/getting-started/installation.md

 ## Requirements

-copick runs on Python 3.10 and above on Linux or Windows with CUDA12.
+Saber runs on Python 3.10 and above on Linux or Windows with CUDA12.

 ## Quick Installation